 Similar arguments apply to the case in which $o = o_k$ for some $k > 0$.
 Using instead Theorem \ref{thm:main}, we obtain that, if $\{ G_{n_i} \}_{i=1,2\ldots}$ is a sequence of random graphs drawn from the sequence of probability distributions $\{ \mathbb{P}_{n_i,\beta+ r_io} \}$, then, as $i \rightarrow \infty$,

 and

 in probability.

-\subsection{Illustrative Figures}
+\section{Illustrative figures}

 We have validated our theoretical findings with simulations of the edge-triangle model under various specifications on the model parameters.
-Figure \ref{4} depicts a typical realization from the model when $n=30$ and $o$ is in the interior of $C_3^{\circ}$.
-As predicted by Theorem \ref{thm:main.2} the resulting graph is complete equipartite with $4$ classes.
-Figures \ref{2}, \ref{3_1} and \ref{3_2} exemplify instead the results of Theorem \ref{thm:main}.
+Figure \ref{4} depicts a typical realization from the model when $n=30$ and $o$ is in $C_3^\circ$.
+As predicted by Theorem \ref{thm:main.2}, the resulting graph is complete equipartite with $4$ classes.
+Figures \ref{2}, \ref{3_1} and \ref{3_2} exemplify the results of Theorem \ref{thm:main}.
 For these simulations, we consider the critical direction $o_1 = (1, -3/4)$ and again a network size of $n=30$, and then vary the initial values of $\beta$.
 Figures \ref{2} and \ref{3_2} show respectively the outcome of two typical draws when $\beta$ is in $H_1^-$ and $H_1^+$, respectively.
 As predicted by our theorem, we obtain a complete bipartite and tripartite graph.
-Figure \ref{3_1} depicts instead the case of $\beta$ exactly along the hyperplane $H_1$.
-As predicted by our theory, a typical realization would be again a complete tripartite graph.
+Figure \ref{3_1} depicts instead the case of $\beta$ exactly along the hyperplane $H_1$, for which, according to our theory, a typical realization would again be a complete tripartite graph.

-As a final remark, simulating from the extremal parameter configurations we described using off-the-shelf MCMC methods (see, e.g., \cite{geyer-thompson, ergm} and, for a convergence result, \cite{CD}) can be extremely difficult.
+As a final remark, simulating from the extremal parameter configurations we described using off-the-shelf MCMC methods (see, e.g., \cite{geyer-thompson, ergm} and, for a convergence result, \cite{CD}) is quite difficult.
 This is due to the fact that under these extremal settings, the model places most of its mass on only one or two types of Tur\'{a}n graphs, and the chance of a chain being able to explore adequately the space of graphs using local moves and to eventually reach the configuration of highest energy is essentially minuscule.